It isn’t difficult to understand the role of codependency in substance abuse. About 19.7 million people in the

 Assuming a Caretaking Role

 Children who grow into codependent adults commonly take their caretaking behaviors with them.
 They a role of codependency in substance abuse due to their parent’s negligence.
-Whether taking care of themselves, of their parent or parents, or of their siblings, their caretaking role is deeply embedded.
+Whether taking care of themselves, of their parent or parents, or of their siblings, their caretaking role is

 People pleasing helps a codependent person feel in control of a situation.
 Even when things are falling apart around them, if they can keep people happy then it gives them control over at least one aspect of their lives.
 Giving to other people helps them find and fulfill a sense of purpose.